aridjayarecipes/cutesrecipes.web.app/content/post/1764-recipe-of-ultimate-steamed-salmon-with-ginger-floss.md

 ##### Steps to make Steamed Salmon with Ginger Floss:

-1. Marinade the Salmon in salt & pepper 30-45 mins before cooking.
+1. Marinade the Salmon in salt &amp; pepper 30-45 mins before cooking.
 1. Cut the ginger to finely thin strips.
 Heat up a small pan and fry in oil, medium fire until golden.
 Move the ginger around to avoid burning and even cooking.
 Once cooked and crispy, place in a strainer to drain away excess oil and provide airflow to keep it crispy.
 Set aside.
 1. You can start assembling your fish during step 2.
 Get a plate or a stainless plate, to avoid the fish from sticking on the plate brush/spray a little oil on the surface.
 Put the marinated Salmon, drizzle with soy sauce and 1 tbsp of ginger OIL from step 2.
 Top the salmon with the wolfberries and shallots.
 1. In boiling water in a steamed, steam in a covered pot/pan for 7 minutes or 10 minutes if chilled.
 1. Once the time on step 4 is done, turn the heat off, drizzle the Sesame Oil on the salmon and leave it in the steamer/pot covered for another 1 minute.
-When the minute's over you may proceed to take out the plated steamed Salmon.
+When the minute&#39;s over you may proceed to take out the plated steamed Salmon.
 1. Garnish with your Ginger Floss on the sides and enjoy.